 (This was first written on the eve of Donald Trump's impeachment.
-It will be reposted monthly until the general election.)
+It will be reposted regularly until the general election.)

 Donald Trump is the most corrupt "president" in the history of the United States.
 I quote the word president because he was, factually, provably, illegitimately elected.
 He cheated to get in.
 And he's cheating to stay in.
 It's why his ass got impeached.